 Student Learning Advisory Service (SLAS)

-The Student Learning Advisory Service (SLAS) can help you to prepare for and succeed in your studies.
-SLAS offers one to one appointments, workshops, study guides and online learning resources covering a wide range of topics such as:
+The Student Learning Advisory Service (SLAS) can help you to prepare for and succeed in your university studies.
+SLAS offers one to one appointments, online bitesize workshops and online learning resources covering a wide range of topics such as:

 - Understanding maths and statistics

 - Revision and exam techniques

 A good place to start, for all your studying needs, is your Academic Adviser.
 They will be there to support you throughout your degree journey and can help with most things academic.
 This includes how you are settling into university life, the modules you are studying and any support you feel you might need.
 Later on, they will help you with preparing for your exams, keeping an eye on your attendance and making career decisions.
 Did you know, your Academic Adviser writes your references?
 So it is important to get to know them and vice versa.

 Your School will let you know who your Academic Adviser is (in your student handbook or online) or you can find out who your adviser is by checking your details page in KentVision.
 Your Academic Adviser will contact you regularly so keep checking your emails!